Monthly Archives: July 2020

 What Is Affirm?

-Affirm is a credit provider and financing service that allows you
+Affirm is a credit provider and financing service that allows you to buy more expensive services and items now and then pay for them later.
+You can

 Your home is a sweatbox.
 Before you go through one more hot summer day, you’d like to invest in a different air conditioning solution.
 That brings you to a ductless mini split system, which is appealing for a multitude of reasons.
 You’ve heard that mini splits can be very energy efficient, which could save you money on your monthly bills.